youngmin1205/Technical-Interview/interview-question1/question.md

 Good Answer</summary>
 <div markdown="1">
 Tips:
- - Always better to explain I used microservice you designed, even if it is small. e.g. microservice design with third party API Gateway with Lambda
+ - Always better to explain I used microservice you designed, even if it is small.<br>
+  e.g. microservice design with third party API Gateway with Lambda
 </div>
 </details>